python/devguide/developer-workflow/development-cycle.rst

 rather than the `development documentation <https://docs.python.org/dev/>`__.

-A new maintenance branch is normally created when the next feature release cycle reaches feature freeze, i.e. at its first beta pre-release.
+A new maintenance branch is normally created when the next feature release cycle reaches feature freeze, that is, at its first beta pre-release.
 From that point on, changes intended for remaining pre-releases, the final release (3.x.0), and subsequent bugfix releases are merged to that maintenance branch.